 I’ve just spent two lovely weeks in London’s late summer.
 London is an incredible city for vegans and thrift shoppers alike.
 I’ve decided to continue my Vegan Thrift Shopper series borough by borough.
 London is so big that covering it all at once would be more suitable for a book than a blog post!
 My all time favorite part of London is Covent Garden.
 Situated in London’s West End, it’s known for its luxury fashion and beauty stores (Liberty London is a favorite of mine).
 As well as excellent restaurants and theaters.
 I personally love Covent Garden for it’s Scandinavian style streets, walk-ability and high density of vegan eateries and thrift stores.
-Just note that Covent Garden is a pricier part of London.
+If you’re looking for a place to stay in London, Hotel Strand Continental is very reasonably priced and within walking distance of Covent Garden.
 You can get your hands on great finds in the thrift stores, but in general the prices reflect it’s reputation for being upmarket.

 Covent Garden Vegan Eateries

 Covent Garden has a ton of vegan or vegan friendly restaurants, cafes and juice bars, (there were over twenty when I last counted them!)
 I’ve picked my top three, but there are plenty more to choose from, and vegan friendly chain eateries like Zizzi and Wagamama also have Covent Garden locations if you’re in a pinch.